U.S. jobless claims fall to seven-week low

 Yields on U.S. Treasury debt rose to two-week highs.
 The dollar dipped against a basket of currencies after scoring its highest level in nearly nine years earlier this week.

-The four-week moving average of claims, considered a better measure of labour market trends as it irons out week-to-week volatility, fell 8,500 to 290,250 last week.
+The four-week moving average of claims, considered a better measure of labor market trends as it irons out week-to-week volatility, fell 8,500 to 290,250 last week.

-"What we have seen in the data over the past few months looks favourable for the labour market," said Daniel Silver, an economist at JPMorgan in New York.
+"What we have seen in the data over the past few months looks favorable for the labor market," said Daniel Silver, an economist at JPMorgan in New York.

-The Federal Reserve last week gave the economy a vote of confidence, lowering its unemployment rate forecast and signalling it could start raising interest rates in mid-2015.
+The Federal Reserve last week gave the economy a vote of confidence, lowering its unemployment rate forecast and signaling it could start raising interest rates in mid-2015.

 The U.S. central bank has kept its short-term interest rate near zero since December 2008.